London Cycling Campaign in Sutton: 22 March 2017 meeting notes

 - Only 34% of Londoners today are reaching the 20 minutes of activity a day

 - Could save NHS £1.7bn over 25 years

 - Personal benefits (physical and mental) – walk 8 minutes a day and the result is 33% less likely to suffer from mental health conditions

 - Economic benefits

-- Public transport encourages walking
+- Use of public transport encourages walking

-- Not everyone wants to cycle (certainly not long distances) so healthy Streets is inclusive
+- Not everyone wants to cycle (certainly not long distances) so Healthy Streets is inclusive

 - A shift from private car use to walking and cycling is at the heart of the agenda

-- Significant budget behind Healthy Streets agenda
+- Significant budget behind Healthy Streets

 - No one is saying this shift is going to be easy